NirupamKhanal/Quantum/README.md

 # Quantum Programs with IBM's Qiskit

 This repository contains various quantum programs implemented using IBM's Qiskit framework.
-The programs are organized into two main sections: **Hello-world** and **Quantum-Algorithms**.
+The programs are organized into three main sections: **Hello-world**, **Quantum-Algorithms**, and **Quantum Machine Learning**.
 Each notebook demonstrates different aspects of quantum computing, ranging from simple quantum circuits to more advanced algorithms and error correction techniques.

 ## Table of Contents
 - [Overview](#overview)